monetamio/docs/en/framework/core/configuration/README.md

 }
 ```

 There is a lot to digest above, which is why the file is called `defaults` as opposed to config, or options.
-As well as the base options, arrays of dependencies and modules, it also contains the mapping of four different API services available to use, as well as including test semantics and results.
-It is the API mapping and tests that talk up the <strong>vast</strong> majority of the defaults configuration file.
+As well as the base options, arrays of dependencies and modules, andother functionality such as caching options - it also contains the mapping of four different API services available to use, as well as including test semantics and results.
+It is the API mapping and tests that take-up the <strong>vast</strong> majority of the defaults configuration file.
 Much of this should be abstracted prior to reaching version 1.0.
 In the meantime, it shows you how you can hook-up the framwork to any web-based API service out there, including your own private / proprietary ones.

 ------------------------------------------------
 #### Theme Configuration - `/themes/config.json`